Sign up for updates on real stories and how you can support veteran and military families.

-The answer to the long-asked question of whether U.S. veterans receive free housing is often believed by civilians to be yes.
+Many civilians believe that U.S. veterans receive free housing.
 This misconception is rooted in assumptions of veteran benefits by those who have not had personal experiences with the realities of military service.
-While some programs, like ours, offer housing assistance, the reality for many veterans and their families, who seek to keep a roof over their heads, is much more difficult.
-In fact, homelessness among veterans remains an issue, despite various governmental and nonprofit efforts.
+While some programs, like ours, offer housing assistance, the reality for many veterans and their families is much more difficult.
+Most resources do not provide free housing indefinitely; instead, they offer targeted housing assistance and help veterans understand available veteran benefits.
+In fact, veteran homelessness remains an issue, despite various governmental and nonprofit efforts.
 In this article, we explore the reasons behind veteran homelessness, the housing benefits provided by the military, and the support services available through organizations like Operation Homefront.

 Why are so many veterans homeless?